Cryptocurrency like Bitcoin has revolutionized how we store and transfer value—but it’s also created a new class of threat.

 As cryptocurrency becomes more mainstream, a disturbing pattern is emerging: a rise in physical attacks, kidnappings, and home invasions targeting crypto holders.
 These crimes—often referred to as “wrench attacks”—involve coercing victims into surrendering wallet access or seed phrases through violence, threats, or prolonged captivity.

-- Philippines, March 2025: Businessman Anson Que was lured to a house and taken hostage.
-Attackers demanded $20 million in crypto and received over $3 million in multiple tranches but killed the victim and his driver anyway.
+March 29, 2025 | Mecauayan, Bulacan, Philippines: Businessman Anson Que was lured by a woman to a house and taken hostage.
+Attackers demanded $20 million in crypto and received over $3 million in multiple tranches but killed the victim anyway. |

 These physical threats are emerging alongside a broader surge in digital crimes involving crypto, including: